Kahoot has acquired language learning mobile game maker Drops for up to $50 million

 “The retention was not there,” Farkas said.
 “It wasn’t sticky enough.
 People were not using it on a daily basis.
 We worked on it for one-and-a-half years, and we pulled the plug.”

 They started again from scratch.
-This time, they borrowed from gaming by making the lessons just 5 minutes a day, about the same amount of time people play mobile games like Supercell’s Clash of Clans.
-They built Drops within six months.
-After they debuted the game in 2015, Apple featured it in China and it began taking off.
+This time, they borrowed from gaming by making the lessons just 5 minutes a day, about the same amount of time people spend on mobile games like Supercell’s Clash of Clans.
+The team built Drops in six months.
+After they debuted the game in 2015, Apple featured it in China, and it began taking off.

 Drops netted more than 900,000 downloads in its first year.
 It kept growing, and an Android app followed in 2017.
-The company has grown to about 23 people, and its downloads have accelerated every year.
+The company has now grown to about 23 employees, and its downloads have accelerated every year.